FiyinIsrael/HNG-2020/README.md

 # HNG-2020

+Hey!
+I'm Mofiyinfoluwa Israel Aladesuyi, many call me Israel anyway, it's easier to pronounce.

-Basically for the HNG internship i'm in right now
+This is basically for the HNG internship i'm in right now.